EvansAF/evansaf.github.io/index.md

 I coded the application with Java and Postgres.
 The work was published in a journal linked above.

+## ActManifest
+A data collection tool for the FMCG industry A mobile app for marketing /field staff and a web portal backend for analysing and summarizing data, download csv file reports send summary reports via text message etc.

 ## Study pen  [link](https://www.studypennetwork.com/Questions)
 An app under development to help in setting multiple choice type questions